nextcloud-releases/all-in-one/readme.md

 See https://dev.to/ozorest/fedora-32-how-to-solve-docker-internal-network-issue-22me for more details on this.
 This limitation is even mentioned on the official firewalld website: https://firewalld.org/#who-is-using-it

 ### Are there known problems when SELinux is enabled?
 Yes.
-If SELinux is enabled, you might need to add the `--security-opt label=disabled` option to the docker run command of the mastercontainer in order to allow it to access the docker socket (or `security_opt: ["label=disabled"]` in compose.yaml).
+If SELinux is enabled, you might need to add the `--security-opt label:disable` option to the docker run command of the mastercontainer in order to allow it to access the docker socket (or `security_opt: ["label:disable"]` in compose.yaml).
 See https://github.com/nextcloud/all-in-one/discussions/485

 ### How to run `occ` commands?
 Simply run the following: `sudo docker exec --user www-data -it nextcloud-aio-nextcloud php occ your-command`.
 Of course `your-command` needs to be exchanged with the command that you want to run.